dustinmoris/AspNetCoreFSharp/README.md

-# ASP.NET Core web application in F#
+# ASP.NET Core web application in FSharp

-An empty ASP.NET Core web template in F#.
+An empty ASP.NET Core web application template in F#.

 This tempalte is the F# equivalent of the empty C# ASP.NET Core web application template in Visual Studio.

 ## How to get it running